 Every injured worker is eligible for injuries that occur on the job, regardless of the cause of the injury.

-Common misconceptions about workers’ compensation
+What are common misconceptions about workers’ compensation?

 There are many common misunderstandings about workers’ compensation.
 It exists to protect you and to provide an alternative to lawsuits.